 We need to complete further analysis of our supply chain and to understand the 2nd tier supply.

-AC Goatham & Son Ltd only engage with suppliers of goods that have been sourced in an ethical, responsible and legal manner, helping to support a sustainable and transparent supply chain.
+AC Goatham and Son Ltd only engage with suppliers of goods that have been sourced in an ethical, responsible, and legal manner, helping to support a sustainable and transparent supply chain.

-The business operates a number of policies in support of the company’s strategy to prevent Modern Slavery entering our supply chain which are regularly reviewed and approved by senior management.
+The business operates several policies in support of the company’s strategy to prevent Modern Slavery entering our supply chain which are regularly reviewed and approved by senior management.